 The Environmental Protection Agency provides comprehensive regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
 To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.

 The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for different levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
 Further testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

 When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
-Benefits of choosing certified HVAC technicians include:
+Benefits of hiring certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to improve their expertise.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to demonstrate their expertise.
 When you find a service company in Hudsonville offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

 If you’re looking for certified HVAC services in Hudsonville, consider requesting an appointment with West Michigan Heating & Air Conditioning Services.
 Get in touch by giving us a call at (616) 319-1436 today.